 We Must Remember

 God is saying the same thing to you.
-If you’re inclined to grumble, to be thankless, or to complain about our circumstances, God graciously reminds us that we must remember his gracious redemption and provision.
+Since we’re inclined to grumble, to be thankless, and to complain about our circumstances, God graciously reminds us that we must remember his gracious redemption and provision.

 Take a moment and look back on God’s fingerprints all over your life: